RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Data Table Component/Data Table Component.md

 ## The Command Bar Can Be Disabled

+It is possible to edit the [Command Bar](</docs/Rapid/3-User Manual/glossary/glossary.md#command-bar>) so certain menu items do not appear.
+For example, you can disable editing, or prevent the user from changing the table view.

+- You can read about [how to disable a Data Table's Command Bar](</docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/disabling-the-command-bar/disabling-the-command-bar.md>) here.

-## Data Tables Can Filter Items
+## Data Tables Can Filter and Sort Items

-There are several methods for filtering the items visible on a **Data Table**.
+There are several methods for filtering and sorting the items visible on a **Data Table**.
 Filtering Items allows us to quickly find the relevant data we need.

 **Table Views** provide a means to control what items are shown in a list.
 You can consider **Table Views** as a filter on a **Data Table**, which organises and displays information based on defined criteria.